NguyenDoanTraGiang/CP2406_Task2_DoanTraGiangNguyen/design/WorkingDoc.md

 - *Current Model.Road* – the road the vehiccle is currently moving on
 - *Colour* - random color for each vehicle to differenciate between them.

 A vehicle will be able to move using the move() method.
-A vehicle will mmove along a road, its speed depends on the speed limit of the that road.
+A vehicle will move along a road, its speed depends on the speed limit of that road.
 When the car is in the same position as a traffic light it will check its state before moving.
 IF the light is red the car will not move, if the light is green the car will continue to move to the next road.
 When the vehicles position is equal to the end of a road and there is no connected road it will stop and be removed ending the simulation.
 The draw() method can determine how a vehicle is represented graphically.

 ##### Model.Car